ciesiolka/abc2svg-chisel/README.md

 [5]: http://moinejf.free.fr/abcm2ps-doc/dansou-i.html "Tune index example"

+Global ABC parameters may be added as `parameter=value` in the query string of the URL of the page.
+The [following example][16] calls the same "J'ai du bon tabac" with `pagescale=1.2` (giving `%%pagescale 1.5`).

+[16]: http://moinejf.free.fr/abcm2ps-doc/tabac.xhtml?pagescale=1.2 "J'ai du bon tabac"

 In the above examples, all the ABC music is generated (displayed and ready to be played) by means of the script **abcweb-1.js**.
 If there is a large collection of tunes, it may be preferable to